With the Timeline panel active, right click the track and select Add Track from the drop-down list. The Add Tracks dialog box opens.

 For an HD project, select one of the presets provided with your HD capture card.

 You can edit HDV footage or HD footage in 720p, 1080p, or 1080i.
-When creating a new sequence for these formats, select or create the preset that best matches the specifications of your source footage.
+When creating a sequence for these formats, select the preset that best matches the specifications of your source footage.